Legal interpretation in South Africa: Proclamations

 In the citation of proclamations, one should cite the number and the year of promulgation: for example, Proclamation R255 [GG 5766 of 7 October] of 1977.
 Proclamations are divided into sections, sub-sections and paragraphs.

 Regulations

 Regulations are promulgated by Government Notices: for example, GN R1412 of 2003, which issued explosives regulations in terms of the Explosives Act.
 They are divided into (individual) regulations, sub-regulations and paragraphs.

 By-laws

 By-laws are passed by municipal councils.
 Such councils can also promulgate original legislation, however, because they are representative and deliberative legislative bodies.

 In Fedsure v Greater Johannesburg, the court held that, although the detailed powers and functions of local governments have to be determined by the laws of a competent authority, this does not mean that the powers they exercise are "delegated."
 Nor does it prevent those powers from being regarded as "original" and not "delegated."

 By-laws are divided into sections, sub-sections and paragraphs.

 Rules

 Examples of rules include the Uniform Rules of the High Court and the Magistrates' Court Rules.
 These are divided into (individual) rules, sub-rules and paragraphs.

+Influence of the Bill of Rights

+Section 39(2) of the Constitution of South Africa provides that, "When interpreting any legislation... every court, tribunal or forum must promote the spirit, purport and objects of the Bill of Rights."
+Section 39(2) has far-reaching implications for statutory interpretation, especially in the context of constitutional litigation.
+Per Investigating Directorate: Serious Economic Offences v Hyundai Motors, "all statutes must be interpreted through the prism of the Bill of Rights" in the "spirit of transition and transformation [that] characterises the constitutional enterprise as a whole".

+One consequence of this approach is that, in any case where more than one interpretation of a statutory provision is possible, the court must prefer the interpretation that "best" promotes the Bill of Rights, even if none of the available interpretations would render the provision unconstitutional.
+In particular, in disputes about the constitutionality of a statute, section 39(2) has been taken to mandate a method of statutory interpretation known as "reading down".
+Under this method, the court investigates whether a given statutory provision is "reasonably capable" of an interpretation under which the provision is constitutionally compliant and does not limit constitutional rights.
+If such an interpretation is available, the court is required to prefer it.
+This exercise – of awarding preference to constitutionally compliant interpretations – was explicitly set out in section 35(2) of the Interim Constitution.
+Though the same requirement does not appear in the Constitution of 1996, it remains a requirement of constitutional law; as Justice Laurie Ackermann held in De Lange v Smuts, the method of "reading down" simply expresses "a sound principle of constitutional interpretation" with broad acceptance in other constitutional democracies.